tevaughan/linear-regression/README.md

 Linear regression can be used to find the best-fit curve through a set of points in the plane.

-The linear-regression project aims to produce a PDF document, a C++ library, and a command-line tool (whose source is C++).
+The linear-regression project aims to produce a [PDF document], a C++ library, and a command-line tool (whose source is C++).

 The document describes
  - the mathematics of linear regression,
- - how to set up a linear regression in [Eigen 3][1]
+ - how to set up a linear regression in [Eigen 3]
  - how to use the linear-regression library, and
  - how to use the linear-regression command-line tool.